 The Bellwether Foundation Phenotyping Facility at the Donald Danforth Plant Science Center is a custom, state-of-the-art, high-tech facility comprised of a fully climate controlled growth house integrated with a multi-camera digital imaging system.
 This automated, high-throughput platform allows repeated non-destructive image capture and multi-parametric analysis of up to 1,140 small to medium sized plants at multiple time points.

 Conviron Growth House

 The 750 square foot growth house is custom manufactured to house a complex LemnaTec moving field conveyor belt system for delivery of plants to and from the three Scanalyzer 3D imaging chambers.
 The conveyor belts are equipped with a total of 5 watering and weighing stations that can be customized to deliver water and nutrients on a specified schedule by volume or weight.
-In addition, lighting intensity, temperature and relative humidity are precisely controlled by user-defined programs, giving Scientists flexibility in experimental design (see instrumentation page for specifications).
+In addition, lighting intensity, temperature and relative humidity are precisely controlled by user-defined programs, giving scientists flexibility in experimental design.

 LemnaTec Scanalyzer 3D

 The Scanalyzer 3D platform consists of multiple digital imaging chambers connected to the Conviron growth house by a conveyor belt system, resulting in a continuous imaging loop.
 Plants are imaged from the top and/or multiple sides, followed by digital construction of images for analysis.

 - RGB imaging allows visualization and quantification of plant color and structural morphology, such as leaf area, stem diameter and plant height.

-- NIR imaging enables visualization of water distribution in plants in the near infrared spectrum of 900–1700 nm.
+- NIR imaging enables visualization of water content in plants in the near infrared spectrum of 900–1700 nm.

 - Fluorescent imaging uses red light excitation to visualize chlorophyll fluorescence between 680 – 900 nm.
 The system is equipped with a dark adaptation tunnel preceding the fluorescent imaging chamber, allowing the analysis of photosystem II efficiency.

-The LemnaTec software suite is used to program and control the Scanalyzer platform, analyze the digital images and mine resulting data.
-Data and images are saved and stored on a secure server for further review or reanalysis.
-Images are analyzed in collaboration with Danforth Center Scientists and the Bioinformatics core developed PlantCV, an open-source image-processing platform used to analyze the massive image sets generated in a typical experiment.
+The LemnaTec software suite is used to program and control the Scanalyzer platform and mine resulting data.
+Data and images are saved and stored on a secure server for further review and analysis.
+Danforth Center scientists in collaboration with the Bioinformatics core developed PlantCV, an open-source image-processing platform used to analyze the massive image sets generated in a typical experiment.